-The U.S. commercial real estate market continues to benefit from inflows of foreign capital.
-In 2015, commercial real estate transaction volumes increased 23%, making 2015 the second highest level of investment volume, behind only 2007.
-However, in the first half of 2016, this trend appears to be slowing.
-Despite international equity capital continuing to flow into the U.S. markets, lenders have cooled to the market.
-For balance sheet lenders, such as banks and insurance companies, underwriting standards have been tightened.
-This has resulted in lower loan-to-value and coverage ratios.
-The lack of CMBS lending has added pressure to the situation as CMBS lenders are trying to adjust to the new securitization rules which require issuers to maintain an ongoing equity stake in pooled transactions.
+The U.S. commercial real estate market continues to benefit from inflows of foreign capital, albeit at a slowing rate.
+With the backdrop of global political conflict, and weaker international economic conditions, the U.S. dollar has remained a safe haven currency.
+Lenders, however, have continued to cool to the market.
+For balance sheet lenders, such as banks and insurance companies, underwriting standards for commercial real estate have been tightened.
+This has resulted in lower loan-to-value and higher debt coverage ratios.
+CMBS originations also have been limited as lenders are trying to adjust to the new securitization rules which require issuers to maintain an ongoing equity stake in pooled transactions.
 These trends have led to increased uncertainty in the level and cost of debt for commercial properties, and in turn has injected some volatility into commercial real estate markets.